I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

-Pauletta was a hip and pretty, young woman majoring in dance at Wash U. She had an air of exotic mystery and wisdom about her, as though she was in possession of a secret knowledge to life well lived, devoid of anything meaningless.
-She took to saying the word phenomenal for all things and people she adored, always with a twinkle in her eyes.
-We became fast friends sharing a common ground of knowing when it was time to have fun and when it was time to work hard, shifting to all-business mode on a dime.
+Pauletta, our bartender, was a hip and pretty, young woman majoring in dance.
+She had an air of exotic mystery and wisdom about her, as though she was in possession of a secret knowledge to life well lived, devoid of anything meaningless.
+We became fast friends sharing a common goal of knowing when it was time to have fun and when it was time to work hard, shifting to all-business mode on a dime.
 We were a strong team together and made good money that way.

 I’d sidle off down the back staircase in search of my prize, dutifully waiting for me in deft balance on the edge of an ashtray on the accountant’s desk.
 I’d forget about things for a minute, disappearing into the swirl of smoke around my head, then snap to and find my way back into the madness of the night.

 One cold winter’s Tuesday night, we hit the peak of a sustained lull around ten p.m.
 Pauletta had been busy for the good part of an hour schmoozing a threesome of young men at the far end of the bar.
 I was hanging out at the front of the room chatting with the band on their break between sets when she waved me over to the service station area of the bar where we waitresses would pick up our drinks.

 “My friends from school are hanging out tonight, do you see those three handsome fellows down there, and the guy in the middle in the gray sweatshirt?” she asked.